 Port Charlotte (Heavily Peated)

 Named after the town of Port Charlotte, two miles south of Bruichladdich, in honour of the now-defunct Lochindaal Distillery.
 The Lochindaal Distillery ruins are still visible as you enter Port Charlotte (the vacant lot on the right just after you come over the wee bridge).
-Established in 1829, the Lochindaal Distillery was known for its heavily peated spirit, and production ran for 100 years until its closure in 1929.
+Established in 1829, the Lochindaal Distillery was known for its heavily-peated spirit, and production ran for 100 years until its closure in 1929.
 Sadly, only a few crumbling walls and the warehouses remain, though these are put to good use storing Port Charlotte (PC) whisky.
 At 44ppm, Port Charlotte deserves its Heavily Peated title and is a worthy tribute to a lovely town and an old distillery.
-Port Charlotte whisky retails at a considerably lower price point than sister-whisky Octomore, and as such, is great value alternative.
+Port Charlotte whisky retails at a considerably lower price point than sister-whisky Octomore, and as such, is a great value alternative.

 While not as heavily peated as sister spirit Octomore, Port Charlotte is still a full on peaty smack around the ears, but without the heavy price tag.
 The PC 10 Year Old is like a warm peaty hug, and one of our favourite drams.